How HERDD bedding works.

 Cleaned out wet patch left open to dry all day

-We’ve made a few claims on HERDD bedding’s benefits, so we are going to back these up
+We’ve made a few claims on our benefits, so backing those up…

 Slowww down manure pile accumulation